erikngigi/install-guide-archlinux/README.md

 If the system has a permanent IP address, it should be used instead of `127.0.1.1`.

-## Initramfs
+## Adding btrfs mofule to mkinitcpio

-Since we create the formatted the system usinf btrfs, we need to add the `btrfs` module to the kernel inorder to initalized it at boot.
+Since we create the formatted the system using btrfs, we need to add the `btrfs` module to the kernel inorder to initalized it at boot.

 Edit the mkinitcpio configuration file: